MicrocontrollersDev/MigratingToLatest/README.md

 # Note

-If you would like to help contribute, please make a PR.
+If you would like to contribute, please make a PR (and please add your name to credits, even if you didn't do much).
 If you would like push access, please ask, and if I deem you trustworthy enough, I will give it to you.

 ## Credits